zajacHubert/tic-tac-toe/README.md

 ## Assumptions

-- **Structure:** The proposed structure aims to facilitate easy expansion and editing of the application, but you can also adopt a different project structure.
+- **Structure:** Depending on the project, different application structures can be planned.
+The one I've proposed here allows for easy expansion and maintenance of the application.
+It ensures clarity and makes it easy to find the resources we are interested in.
-- **Mechanics:** The transitions to subsequent game states are intuitive (e.g., after a reset, it could return to the "idle" state).
+- **Mechanics:** There are various ways to design the mechanics of this application.
+I have chosen a simple mechanism here that ensures the user can freely use the application and covers all the necessary game processes.
 - **Styles:** I used global styles and reusable components, which allows for quick view editing if needed.
 - **Error Handling:** Due to the simplified nature of the task, there are no specific places where errors are expected to occur.
 Therefore, I proposed potential handling for possible errors in the application.
 - **UX:** Displaying game state information, highlighting clickable elements, and adding animations for a better user experience.